Castro19/authorization-and-authentication/docs/README.md

 ## The Initial Setup (Creating the Basic Web Application)

 - In this initial setup, I am creating a basic CRUD application where users can manage their "`secrets`".
-- In this initial setup, I am also setting up authentication and a basic level of access control with Role Based Access Control
+- In this initial setup, I am also setting up authentication and a basic level of access control with Discretionary Access Control

 ## Authentication